 About this Protest

-Opinion / Lead : The 99 per cent versus the One Nearly three years ago, Barack Obama won the U.S. presidential election on the back of incredible popular mobilisation.
+Opinion / Lead : The 99 per cent versus the One.
+Nearly three years ago, Barack Obama won the U.S. presidential election on the back of incredible popular mobilisation.

 In a country often bogged down in plodding party politics, there seemed to be something transcendent and epochal about his rise.
 Observers suggested that Mr. Obama did more than inspire voters; he energised a generational movement.
 This sense was no doubt aided by Mr. Global Media - reflection and critical analysis - Occupy Wall Street - Occupy Wall Street.
-Occupy Wall Street – an analysis « Redline by Colin Clarke “The crisis consists precisely in the fact that the old is dying and the new cannot be born; in this interregnum a great variety of morbid symptoms appear.”
+Occupy Wall Street – an analysis « Redline.
+By Colin Clarke “The crisis consists precisely in the fact that the old is dying and the new cannot be born; in this interregnum a great variety of morbid symptoms appear.”

 #ows is fighting back against the corrosive power of major banks and multinational corporations over the democratic process, and the role of Wall Street in creating an economic collapse that has caused the greatest recession in generations.
 The movement is inspired by popular uprisings in Egypt and Tunisia, and aims to fight back against the richest 1% of people that are writing the rules of an unfair global economy that is foreclosing on our future.
+Occupy movement.
 The Occupy movement is an international protest movement against social and economic inequality, its primary goal being to make the economic and political relations in all societies less vertically hierarchical and more flatly distributed.

 Local groups often have different foci, but among the movement's prime concerns deal with how large corporations and the global financial system control the world in a way that disproportionately benefits a minority, undermines democracy, and is unstable.
 The first Occupy protest to receive widespread attention was Occupy Wall Street in New York City's Zuccotti Park, which began on 17 September 2011.
 Occupy Wall Street.
 Occupy Wall Street (OWS) is the name given to a protest movement that began on September 17, 2011, in Zuccotti Park, located in New York City's Wall Street financial district.

 The Canadian, anti-consumerist, pro-environment group/magazine, Adbusters initiated the call for a protest.
 The ensuing series of events helped lead to media awareness that inspired Occupy protests and movements around the world.
 In awarding Workhouse its Platinum Award, industry publication PRNews noted "The results, obviously, have been spectacular.